 Protocols also vary greatly in the number and method of FMT application.
 Most include an initial dose via colonoscopy, and many follow up with a maintenance dose regimen ranging from just once three weeks after the initial dose [7] to five times a week for two months [9].
 Maintenance doses may improve efficacy [6], but their cost and tolerability are substantial challenges.
 The recent development of FMT capsule formulations may make maintenance dosing logistically easier and more acceptable to patients [15–17].
 However, it is unclear if FMT capsules, administered orally, are as effective as other delivery modes for transferring the donor’s microbiotia.
 Digestive enzymes, pH fluctuations, bile salts, and other environmental stresses may affect which taxa survive transit through the small bowel.
 Conversely, donor material may reach the upper colon more effectively when applied by capsule than by enema.
 While capsules have been shown to be no less effective for the treatment of recurrent Clostridioides difficile infections [15,18], it is not yet clear whether they have equivalent efficacy for UC.

 Many optimizations of FMT for UC—antibiotic pretreatment, repeated maintenance doses, anaerobic preparation, etc.—assume that effectiveness depends on the sustained transfer of microbial taxa and their functional capacities [19], although this has not been confirmed.
 Likewise, it is not clear whether a subset of donor communities might be particularly effective.
 In fact, features of the microbiome, in either patients or their donors, that predict FMT efficacy have not been convincingly identified [19–21].
-An important challenge for understanding the role of engraftment is in distinguishing taxa originating in donors’ or recipients’ microbiomes [22,23].2425,.
-16S rRNA gene surveys and most tools that operate on shotgun metagenomic libraries cannot differentiate between donor and patient populations of the same species, due to limited taxonomic resolution [26].
+An important challenge for understanding the role of engraftment is in distinguishing taxa originating in donors’ or recipients’ microbiomes [22,23].
+While statistical approaches like SourceTracker, which models samples as blends of taxa from multiple sources, have been effectively applied to both 16S rRNA gene [24] and metagenomic surveys [25], most tools for taxonomic analysis of microbial communities cannot differentiate between donor and patient populations of the same species, due to limited taxonomic resolution [26].
 The application of recently developed approaches to identifying and tracking populations at the level of strains rather than species would both increase the detection of transfer events and help elucidate the relationship between community turnover and recovery from UC.

 Furthermore, recent work has attempted to identify a link between the metabolic function of the gut microbiota and UC [27].
 Numerous results indicate involvement of bile acids (BAs) in IBD and recovery, in particular their transformation to secondary BAs by microbes [28–36].
 Paired BA metabolomics with metagenomic sequencing before, during, and after FMT might help to elucidate the importance of these signalling compounds in UC treatment [1,27].